arnaud-ma/Cubiomes.jl/README.md

 - [ ] Multihreading for the biome generation.
 Probably using [`OhMyThreads.jl`](https://juliafolds2.github.io/OhMyThreads.jl/stable/literate/tls/tls/) since it provides a way to disable multihreading at runtime with (almost) no cost.
 See this [doc page](https://juliafolds2.github.io/OhMyThreads.jl/stable/literate/tls/tls/) to be able to use thread-safe cache, which can be useful for e.g. the nether generation.
 - [ ] GPU acceleration for the biome generation
+- [ ] Benchmark with original Cubiomes library

 ### Infrastructure changes